Base64 Decoder

 Why is my decode failing?

 Ensure the input is valid Base64.
-Invalid characters will cause errors.
+Invalid characters or missing padding will cause errors.

 Is this safe?